 Calvin and Augustine would refute Arminius’ idea that the image of God in us has profound meaning and provides us with the ability to practice freedom of our will.
 Therefore, we can ‘choose this day whom we will serve’.
 If ‘ought’ implies ‘can’, then the verse found in Deuteronomy 30:19 is not meaningless when it clearly states that we ‘ought’ to “choose life”.

 How might we answer the question ‘does God choose us or do we choose God?’
 God first chooses us.
 “For God so love the world that he sent his only begotten son,” and then he enables us to choose him “that whosoever believes in him”.
 This cooperative (synergistic) effort does not in any way limit the sovereignty of God.
 It preserves his sovereignty and accentuates his love and the result is a voluntary, non coercive eternal relationship… “shall not perish but have eternal life.”
-(John 3:16)March 8th, 2014
+(John 3:16)April 19th, 2014